vincentremond/MoveOperaPopedVideoPlayer/README.md

 ## TODO

+- [ ] Configuration
   - [ ] Read `className` and `windowTitle` from config
   - [ ] Get target position from screen position with a config file
+  - [ ] Generate a sample config file from current screen configuration
+  - [ ] Define size in configuration
 - [x] Hide window from taskbar
-- [ ] Generate a sample config file from current screen configuration
 - [ ] Handle multiple DPI per screen to avoid multiple move and resize
 - [ ] Replace timer with event throttler
-- [ ] Define size in configuration